 - The original source(s) of health information are available on the site and reflect accurate and current thinking of the scientific community.

-- The site adheres to quality standards, such as Health on the Net Foundation Code of Conduct (HONcode)
+- The site offers reliable and credible information that adheres to quality standards, such as Health on the Net Foundation Code of Conduct (HONcode).

 - The site is well organized, easy to navigate, and offers information that is easy to read and understand by intended audiences.